 Create or join a topic on our tree and shrub forum, too.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Pale violet lilac by Camille’s Print, own work
+Pale violet lilac (also on social media) by Camille Steltzlen, own work

 Deep violet lilac by Rosalyn & Gaspard Lorthiois, own work